nikolaslenning/code-refactor-for-accessibility/README.md

 # Code Refactor for Accessibility

-Code Refactor for accesiblity is a repository  where I've refactored Horiseon's existing webpage to increase its accessibility, make sure the codebase follows accesibility standards, as well as improve their codebase for long term sustainability, .
+Code Refactor for accesiblity is a repository  where I've refactored Horiseon's existing webpage to increase its accessibility, make sure the codebase follows accesibility standards, as well as improve their codebase for long term sustainability.

 ![Webpage screenshot](/assets/images/digital-marketing-meeting.jpg)